fp-cybrilla/fp-cybrilla.github.io/content/payments/FAQs.md

 ::AccordionItem

-:::AccordionTitle Can I place an order with a pending eNACH mandate?
+:::AccordionTitle Can investor place an order with a pending eNACH mandate?

 ::::AccordionContent

-Transaction plans can be created using a pending eNACH mandate.
-The installment will not be generated unless the mandate is moved to the approved state.
+Purchase plans can be created using a pending eNACH mandate.
+The installments of the plan will not be generated unless the mandate is moved to approved state.

 ::::EndAccordionContent